jeehay-park/TIL/deployment.md

 5. **Scalability and performance**: Separating the development process from deployment allows you to scale and optimize each independently.
 You can scale your development environment to match the needs of the development team, while optimizing the deployment process to ensure the best performance, scalability, and resource utilization for the end-users.

 In summary, separating the development process from deployment provides flexibility, optimization, security, and simplification benefits.
 It allows developers to have a focused and efficient development environment while ensuring that the deployed application is optimized, secure, and performs well for end-users.

+📅 25/07/2023

+### some common methods of deploying React projects
+People usually deploy their React projects in various ways depending on their specific needs and preferences.
+Here are some common methods of deploying React projects:

+1. **Static File Hosting:** One of the simplest ways to deploy a React project is by hosting the build output (static files) on a web server.
+After running `npm run build`, you'll get a set of static files (HTML, CSS, JavaScript, and assets).
+These files can be uploaded to a web server, cloud storage service, or a content delivery network (CDN) that supports static file hosting.

+2. **GitHub Pages:** If your project is open-source and hosted on GitHub, you can use GitHub Pages to deploy your React application.
+By pushing the build output to a specific branch (e.g., "gh-pages"), GitHub Pages will automatically host your application at a URL like `https://username.github.io/repository`.

+3. **Netlify:** Netlify is a popular platform for deploying web applications.
+It integrates with version control systems like GitHub, GitLab, and Bitbucket, making it easy to deploy your React project with just a few clicks.
+It also provides features like continuous deployment, custom domains, and serverless functions.

+4. **Vercel (Formerly Zeit):** Vercel is another popular platform for deploying React applications.
+It offers a simple deployment process and provides features like serverless functions, automatic scaling, and domain management.

+5. **Heroku:** While Heroku is more commonly associated with backend applications, it can also be used to deploy React projects.
+You can use a buildpack (e.g., `create-react-app` buildpack) to automate the deployment process.

+6. **Amazon S3 and CloudFront:** For more complex setups, you can use AWS services like Amazon S3 for hosting static files and Amazon CloudFront as a CDN to deliver content faster to users worldwide.

+7. **Docker and Containerization:** Containerization with tools like Docker allows you to package your React application with its dependencies into a container, making it easier to deploy consistently across different environments.

+The choice of deployment method depends on factors such as the project's complexity, hosting requirements, budget, and team preferences.
+For smaller projects, simple static file hosting or platforms like GitHub Pages and Netlify are often sufficient.
+For larger and more complex projects, cloud services like AWS or custom deployment setups might be preferred for better scalability and customization.